Readify/telstra-purple-signatures/README.md

 - [ ] Write some tests

 ## Looks great, how can I use it for my company?
 `src/constants` Contains brand specific information.
-Edit fields in their to rebrand the website.
+Edit fields in there to rebrand the website.

 ## Licence
 MIT, See: [LICENSE](https://github.com/Readify/readify-signatures/blob/master/LICENSE)